temporalio/rules/CONTRIBUTING.md

   * Not every error is a rule.
 Only errors that are commonly encountered and deserve a full document explaining them deserve a rule.
   * It is important for the rule list does not grow way too large due to being overused for every small thing.
+  * A good rule of thumb is to not make a rule if it isn't an error or situation you would have a full documentation page for on docs.temporal.io.
 * Prefer reusing fewer common rules over creating many specific rules.
   * For example, a single "payload conversion failure" rule for all things that could happen in either direction of payload conversion is much better than separate rules for to payload, from payload, metadata validation, etc.